 "You know, the hug is uncomfortable enough without the orifice-tightening insinuation that it's taken place before without my knowledge."

-Spinnerette, especially after Mecha Maid's recent confession.
+- Spinnerette, especially after Mecha Maid's confession to Spinnerette.
 See the comic's TV Tropes page for more details.

 - A little bit in String Theory, like this.

 - Matt and Terinu spent half their lives as the abused slaves of a pirate warlord, with only each other to turn to for emotional and physical comfort.
 The math ain't that hard.

 - The dialogue in the explanation segment towards the end of the storyline in Suicide for Hire where Hunter defends homosexuality by holding a fundamentalist protest group at gunpoint has some undertones of Have I Mentioned I Am Heterosexual Today? along with his given reasons.
 (Said reasons are that he's offended by seeing people misuse the faith he was raised in, and that he can't stand than the idea of the "Religious Wrong" - his words - being allowed to have their own way in running society at large.)
 Some may say the truth of his statements may be proved by the way he reacts to the waiter in the next section, but the waiter's behaviour comes under the heading of sexual harassment, which anyone would react badly to.
 Then there's this strip.
 And this one.

 - Ja Wangnan lists his Dude Looks Like a Lady and good friend Nia Nya as "My beloved Nia~♥♥" on his contacts for what amounts to a cellphone in the world of Tower of God.